-Do I Have To Let A Nurse Case Manager Attend My Medical Appointment?
+Can A Nurse Case Manager Attend My Vermont Medical Appointment?

 Can They Do That?
 Know Your Rights!

-If you have an accepted workers' compensation claim, you may get calls from a nurse case manager (NCM).
-Who are they and what is their role in your claim?
+If you have an accepted workers' compensation claim in Vermont, you may get calls from a nurse case manager (NCM).
+Who are they and what is their role in your Vermont workers' compensation claim?

 Some NCMs are very helpful.
 They use their medical knowledge to get referrals, arrange medical appointments and transportation, and get pre-authorization for necessary tests and treatments.
 A good NCM makes your recovery easier.
 But NCMs are employed by the insurance company and they sometimes apply pressure rather than showing support.
 A biased NCM forces contact with you, intrudes on your doctor-patient relationship, and tries to hurry you back to work or tries to end your weekly checks early.

 It’s important to know your rights.
-Give us a call to talk about how we can help you manage your nurse case manager to benefit you, not the insurance company.
+If you have a Vermont workers' compensation claim, give us a call to talk about how we can help you manage your nurse case manager to benefit you, not the insurance company.